violapterin/dotfiles/notes/170125£€_Git_isn't_that_hard.md

     $ git commit --amend

 Now, an editor opens, showing the commit message in the beginning, where you may revise it.
-You can add more explanatory lines below.
-The status is shown again as commented lines.
+I find it useful to edit here because you don't have to backslash-escape special characters, which may occur in verbatim expressions.
+You can also add more explanatory lines below.
+The status is shown again as commented lines to recapitulate for you.
 This file is saved as `.git/COMMIT_EDITMSG`.

 ### To View Commit Log